 Head up to stack 6, and you will find 29 novels by Josephine Lawrence (1897-1978).
 Throughout the 1930s, ’40s, and ‘50s, Lawrence churned out a series of very popular books that were regularly and positively reviewed.
 Lawrence was employed as editor of the “household” pages of a Newark, NJ, newspaper, and letters from readers seem to have inspired the settings and problems explored in her novels.
 Growing old, finding a job, getting along with family and neighbors, finding a house, stretching a dollar during the Depression—the day-to-day struggles of “everyday” people in New York and the New Jersey suburbs were the subjects of Lawrence’s work.
 Her talent for “capturing the trivia of human life which make up much of its meaning" (Herald Tribune) was frequently noted in reviews, and “the light Miss Lawrence brings to bear on her subjects is usually mericliess in its exposure of human weakness" (Christian Science Monitor).
 Years Are So Long (1934) was adapted into Leo McCarey’s wonderful film Make Way For Tomorrow (1937), a picture that Orson Welles said “would make a stone cry” and that provided the inspiration for Ozu’s Tokyo Story.
 Two of her books, Tower of Steel and Remember When We Had a Doorman?, are praised on the Neglected Books website.
 “How the culture lost sight of Lawrence is difficult to say”—Gordon Hutner, What America Read.

 The novels of British writer Sheila Kaye-Smith (1887-1956) occupy a nice chunk of real estate in Stack 6, where 34 sit (largely) forgotten but not gone.
 She is known to a small band of admirers for unsentimental, accurate depictions of rural life in England, particularly in Sussex.
 Favorable comparisons to Thomas Hardy recur regularly in descriptions of her writing, and it has been reported that Hardy himself was an admirer.
 The quality of Kaye-Smith’s work seems to have peaked between 1916 and 1931, and critics seem to agree that Sussex Gorse (1916) is her finest work.
 Joanna Godden (1921) is her first novel to feature a female protagonist, and was reissued by esteemed feminist publishing house Virago in the 1980s along with Susan Spray (1931).
+Joanna Godden also gets a mention in Marion KIng's delightful history of the Society Library, Books and People (page 177), where she describes it a "powerful story of a vital Sussex farm woman," and one of the publishing highlights of the year.
 In addition to her novels, Kaye-Smith also wrote poems and plays, two books about Jane Austen (with G.B.
 Stern, see below), and an acclaimed biblio-biography called All the Books of My Life.
 That the Library continued to acquire her books through four decades—from 1914 to 1956—is testament to her popularity among readers here in New York during her lifetime.